-Make note of any particularly high-value items (like that diamond ring, or pricey painting), as most insurers will only provide coverage for such items up to a certain dollar amount listed within the policy.
-Because of these limits, you’ll usually be able to purchase additional coverage for those more expensive items.
+Make note of any particularly high-value items (like that diamond ring, or pricey painting), as most insurers will only provide personal property coverage for such items up to a certain dollar amount listed within the policy.
+Because of these limits, you’ll usually be able to purchase additional coverage (aka endorsements) for those more expensive items.
 It’s always helpful to have receipts or appraisals on hand for valuables.

 Insurance companies like Lemonade make life easy.
-By providing just a few pieces of info, you can receive and compare quotes from several different insurers, all while you binge-watch your favorite Netflix show.
+By providing just a few pieces of info, you can receive and compare quotes from several different insurance providers, all while you binge-watch your favorite Netflix show.